 Role: Support with development, website, and community

-About: Matt is currently studying for his PhD in particle physics at the University of Warwick, UK, in collaboration with the Rutherford Appleton Laboratory and CERN.
+About: Matt is Computer Officer at the University of Birmingham in the UK, providing support and management of computing resources for Particle Physics research.
 Matt has a keen interest in open source technologies and processes and has contributed to a number of other projects over the years, most notably KDE.
 His technological interests range from GUI programming to build systems to high performance computing.
+He studied for his Ph.D. in Particle Physics at the University of Warwick in the UK.